 Here are some of my favorite bean recipes.
 Yes, I cook a LOT of beans!

 1. Rinse and clean the beans.
 Put in a bowl and cover with water for about 2-3 hours.
 Drain water.
 This recipe can be done in the slow cooker, crock pot or multi-cooker.
 Follow instructions for cooking beans.
 With leftover beans, you'll need to add water when you reheat because the broth usually thickens.
 To make refried beans, simply mash the beans, add a little oil to the skillet and warm, then maybe add ground cumin to give these beans more of a Latin flair.

 2. Put in large stock pot.
 Add the nutritional yeast, smoked paprika, ham hock, onions and ten cups of water.
 Cover with a lid.
 Turn blaze to high and bring to roaring boil.

-3. Put blaze askew and cook on high for about 60 to 75 minutes, checking occasionally and adding water if needed.
+3. Put lid askew (to let a little steam escape and prevent boiling over) and cook on high for about 60 to 75 minutes, checking occasionally and adding water if needed.

 4. Add more water and cook another about 45 minutes on medium high achieving steady boil, lid askew to let some steam escape.